mcanlas/improv-living-guide/my-kind-of-improv.md

 In general, a musical improv team commits harder and faster than a normal team.
 Straight improv rarely hits high highs where as musical improv is very effective very often.

+A good musical improv team is necessarily maintaining a high level of synchronicity and tackling things that are harder than normal improv \(lyric writing, melody writing, choreography, etc\).

 The "highlights" thread for musical improv is always much more boisterous and elaborate than the highlights thread for other nights.